strikoder/LLM-EvaluationHub/README.md

 - [Kaggle](#)
 - [Hugging Face](#)

-We encourage researchers and practitioners to utilize these resources for their AI safety research and development efforts.
+We invite the research and development community to leverage these resources in their work on Large Language Models.